-He took a deep breath and stepped out of his truck.
-As he crossed the parking lot, he instinctively glanced at the sky.
+He took another deep breath and stepped out of his truck.
+As he crossed the parking lot, he looked to the sky.
 It was a grey and gloomy day; the rays of the sun remained hidden behind dark clouds.
 The bleak weather above and dreary colors of the prison in front of him mirrored his somber mood.
-With a weight in his chest, he climbed the six steps to the double doors of the visitors' center.
+With a weight in his chest, he crossed the parking lot and climbed the six steps to the double doors of the visitors' center.

-As he waited for his turn to clear security, he saw a number of people sitting in the waiting room beyond.
+As he waited for his turn to clear security, he saw a number of people sitting in the waiting room.
 Most portrayed the nervous body language of someone who feels ill at ease-fidgeting, foot tapping, pacing.

 Wade understood all too well how they felt.
 He was always uncomfortable when he came here, although his reasons were probably different from theirs.
 He was the reason his brother now called this dreary place home.
-If he'd done a better job, Ford could've been a successful businessman or a mechanic, instead of inmate number 54963.
+If he'd done a better job, his brother could've been a successful businessman or a mechanic, instead of inmate number 549.
 "Next!"
 Wade heard the security officer's shout and stepped up, emptied his pockets, and spread his arms out to the sides.

-After Wade cleared security and checked in with the less-than-congenial female officer at the front desk, he found himself sitting at a cold metal table, facing the wall of windows and thick steel doors that led to inside the prison.
-Despite the fact that the visiting room was full of people waiting to see their loved ones, there was a hushed silence filled with anticipation and unease.
+After Wade passed security and checked in with the less-thancongenial female officer at the front desk, he found himself sitting at a cold metal table, facing a wall of windows and thick steel doors that led to the inside of the prison.
+Despite the fact that the room was full of people waiting to see their loved ones, there was a hushed silence filled with anticipation and unease.

-Correction officers wearing khaki shirts, utility belts, and no-nonsense attitudes stood strategically throughout the room.
-Two of the biggest, meanest-looking officers guarded the exit, blocking the locked door with their rhinoceros-sized bodies, hands poised over their weapons.
+Correction officers wearing khaki shirts, utility belts, and nononsense attitudes stood strategically throughout the room.
+Two of the biggest, meanest-looking officers guarded the exit, blocking the thick steel door with their rhinoceros-sized bodies, hands poised over their weapons.

-With the sound of a loud buzzer, inmates in their denim jumpsuits began lining up in the hallway outside.
+A loud buzzer sounded and Wade could see the inmates in their denim jumpsuits lining up outside the room.
 A few moments later he heard another loud buzzer and the audible click of the heavy door unlocking.
 The inmates filed slowly into the room, their hands behind their backs like model citizens, while the correction officers watched them intently, ready to take action at the first sign of trouble.

 Wade's eyes widened and his breath caught in his throat when he caught sight of his younger brother's face.
 Patches of purple-and-black bruises, still puffy and swollen from recent blows, surrounded Ford's left eye and jaw.
 Worse was the line of black stitches holding together the mangled flesh on his neck.
-He'd clearly been in a fight recently and the outcome hadn't been good.
+He had clearly been in a fight recently and the outcome was one of the worst since Ford had been there.

 As Ford approached the table, Wade assessed his features beneath his injuries.
-His brother's forest-green eyes, once bright and full of life, were now dulled and hardened.
+Ford's forest-green eyes, once bright and full of life, were now dulled and hardened.
 At the ripe age of twenty-one, a whisper of worry lines was already taking up permanent residence across his forehead as if relief was no longer a possibility.
 His jaw, once slack and prone to smiles despite life's disappointments, was held taut in a hard line-a sign prison was taking its toll on his innocence.

-The foreign, hardened man who used to be his innocent little brother sat down at the table across from him.
+The foreign, hardened man who used to be his innocent little brother sat down at the table across from Wade.
 "Hey, man.
 It's good to see you."